BASQUE COUNTRYSIDE - GETARIA - KAIA-KAIPE - POST 1

 With polished brass and varnished wood finishes, it is pretty formal.

-Nothing beats the ambience of the downstairs asador with its outside tables, which have perfect views of the harbour and are in sight of the monumental grill that runs along one wall of the Restaurant.
+Nothing beats the ambience of the downstairs asador, with its outdoor tables offering perfect views of the harbour and the monumental grill running along one wall of the Restaurant.

 You will spot the whole fish, such as besugo (sea bream) and rodaballo (turbot), being grilled.